Davcid1572/airbnb-clone-project/README.md

 - Develop a scalable and responsive web application
 - Implement both **frontend** and **backend** functionalities
-- Design an intuitive and user-friendly interface
+- Design an intuitive, Human centered design and user-friendly interface
 - Enable smooth property search and booking experiences
 - Practice full-stack collaboration and deployment